Vitols999/QMS-WIKI/DocHandleGpxFiles.md

 Mind that checking the `Show on Map` checkbox to the left of the GIS item in the data view's workspace list does **not** move the map to where the objects of your GIS file are located on the globe!
-To achieve this expand the GIS item and then double click on one of its tracks, routes, or waypoints.
+To achieve this expand the GIS item and then double-click on one of its tracks, routes, or waypoints.

 ![Alt text](images/DocHandleGpxFiles/maproom3.png)

 ## Save GPX Files

 You can either save all files in the workspace via _Save All GIS Data_.
-Or you can save a single file by a right click on the item in the data view's workspace list.
+Or you can save a single file by a right-click on the item in the data view's workspace list.

 ![Alt text](images/DocHandleGpxFiles/maproom4.png)